Learn System Design

 Etc ...

 Note that enumerating all of these APIs can take time!
-In the actual interview, I might shortcut by only writing the message names and not the full API.
+In the actual interview, I might shortcut by only writing the command names and not the full API.
 It's also usually a good idea to summarize the API initially before you build out the high-level design in case things need to change.
 "I'll come back to this as I learn more" is completely acceptable!
-My whiteboard might look like this:

 Now that we have a base to work with let's figure out how we can make them real while we satisfy our requirements.